xgeosoft/MyBRVM/README.md

-# My Math Package
+# Asset Management Package

-Access to African, American, European and Asian market data for financial analysis, scientific study and to provide a decision-making basis to investors.
+Access to African, American, European and Asian open market data for financial analysis, scientific study and to provide a decision-making basis to investors.

 ## Installation